nesanter/recipes/md/pretzels.md

     with a bit of flour if sticky and rise covered in a greased bowl for 30 minutes.

- 2. Preheat oven to 475°F. Line a baking sheet with foil.
+ 2. Preheat oven to 475°F. Line a baking sheet with foil and grease.

  3. Divide risen dough into eight pieces.
 Let the pieces rest for 5 minutes while you boil the 1 cup of water and combine it with baking soda.
 Let it cool.

- 4. Shape pieces and put each in the water bath for 2 minutes, spooning water on top.
+ 4. Grease your work surface.
+Shape pieces and put each in the water bath for 2 minutes (in groups of four), spooning water on top.

  5. Sprinkle with salt.
-Rest uncovered for 10 minutes.
+Rest uncovered on the prepared tray for 10 minutes.

  6. Bake for 8 to 9 minutes until golden brown.
 Brush with melted butter.